twse/random-stuff/CODE_OF_CONDUCT.md

 This repository is unrelated to the below two headings.
+The filenames in parentheses have people lists sorted in alphabetical order by last names.

 ## Python Software Foundation Contributor Agreement (PSF Contributor Signatories.htm)
 Python Software Foundation has a Contributor License Agreement that you must sign for review/merge pull request in the CPython GitHub repository.
-Submissions are done in a few days.
-You will receive an automated verification email to respond.
-A bot registered with the GitHub username `the-knights-who-say-ni` will either add the label `CLA signed` (if signed) or `CLA not signed` (if not signed) for every created pull request.
-After you signed the Contributor License Agreement and faxed it to Ewa Jodlowska (the PSF secretary), every comment in Python's own issue tracker will add an asterisk at the end of your username.
+Submissions are done in a couple days apart.
+You will receive an automated verification email to respond and see an asterisk at the end of your username for every comment posted in Python's own issue tracker.
+A bot named `the-knights-who-say-ni` will either add `CLA signed` (if signed) or `CLA not signed` (if not signed) for every created pull request.

 This list represents but a portion of the people who have sent the Contributor Agreement to the Python Software Foundation.